 If your appliance is non-certified:

-- Apply to have your uncertified gas appliance registered,
+- Apply to have your uncertified gas appliances design registered.

-Important: the Design Registration Acceptance letter must be submitted with the application.
-Design registrations are site specific, one time use, and only valid for the installation address identified on the design registration letter.
+Design registrations for non-portable equipment are site-specific, one-time use, and only valid for the installation address identified on the design registration letter.

-- Once the unit is installed under an installation permit and ready for commissioning an inspection must be requested.
+- Once the unit is installed under a gas installation permit, an inspection must be requested.

 - Upon completion of a successful appliance assessment and commissioning, the gas safety officer will apply a field approval decal to it.